pj28105/Sales-and-Inventory-Management-System/README.md

 # Sales-and-Inventory-Management-System

 #### Sales and Inventory Management System is a Tkinter (python module) based GUI application to generate sales invoices and maintence of inventory.
-This has the following features:

-*	This software works on two levels of users, each category has different levels of rights to update the data & maintenance of masters like below.
+*	This application works on two levels of users, each category has different levels of rights to update the data & maintenance of masters like below.

 ##### For Admin (Owner)
 *	Add/Remove/Edit Products